goto-eof/minerva-europass-client/README.md

 # Minerva Europass Client (WIP)

 Minerva Europass (alias IT Europass) allows to generate your own IT Resume.
 Currently, there is only one resume template.
+See also the [server side application](https://github.com/goto-eof/minerva-europass).

 ## Technologies